• Skip to primary navigation

 • Brush the top of your biscuits with room temperature butter that is melted.
 Yummy Yummy in my tummy.

 My experience was wonderful.
-Although I have no recipe for you, I hope you learned a thing or two from my experience at the Bojangles kitchen.
+I hope you learned a thing or two from my experience at the Bojangles kitchen.
 Also, make sure the next time you go into Bojangles and purchase a Bo berry biscuit, take it home and add whip cream to it.
 Best thing ever!

 Comments